grafana/loki/docs/sources/api/_index.md

   -H 'X-Scope-OrgID: <orgid>'
 ```

 The same example deletion request for Grafana Enterprise Logs uses Basic Authentication and specifies the tenant name as a user; `Tenant1` is the tenant name in this example.
-The password in this example is an access policy token that has been defined in the API_TOKEN environment variable:
+The password in this example is an access policy token that has been defined in the API_TOKEN environment variable.
+The token must be for an access policy with `logs:delete` scope for the tenant specified in the user field.

 ```bash
 curl -u "Tenant1:$API_TOKEN" \